-Youngsters are quite hard to always ‘notice a difference in’, as they will go through their daft growth spurts, and change from looking quite nice to looking like a bum-high lanky giraffe!!
-Prime Original is absolutely spot-on perfect for them!
-For a start, it will help to promote even growth rates.
-You will need to make sure that you increase the amount you are feeding as your youngster grows, so weigh taping fortnightly is a good idea – and just feed alongside a quality protein, high fibre diet such as alfalfa chaff, normal chaff and ad lib hay/haylage/grazing with unmolassed beet pulp if required for additional condition/weight if needed.
+Youngsters are quite hard to always ‘notice a difference’ in.
+They can go through their daft growth spurts, and change from looking quite nice to looking like a bum-high lanky giraffe!!
+Prime Original balancer is perfect for your youngster!
+For a start, it’ll help to promote more even growth rates.
+You will need to make sure that you increase the amount you’re feeding as your youngster grows, so weigh taping fortnightly is a good idea.
+Simply feed alongside a quality protein, high fibre diet such as lucerne, chaff plus ad lib hay or plenty of grazing time.
+You can also add unmolassed beet pulp for additional condition/weight if needed.

 I really ought to feed her Lami Low-Cal but I thought she is supposed to be on Prime Original.
 Will she still get enough of a top up of nutrition for herself and the foal whilst she is on Lami Low-Cal?

-Depending on how her weight went over the first 6 months would then determine whether or not to swap her to Prime Original for the last 3 months – if she is still quite a bit overweight then I would suggest continuing with Lami Low-Cal, or if she has lost some weight then she could be swapped to Prime Original as she is likely to lose further weight once she is lactating.
+Depending on how her weight goes over the first 6 months would then determine whether or not to swap her to Prime Original for the last 3 months.
+If she is still quite a bit overweight it’s a good indication that she’ll have plenty to give to the foal once it arrives.
+So I would suggest continuing with Lami Low-Cal throughout the pregnancy.
+If she has lost some weight then she could be swapped to Prime Original as she is likely to lose further weight once she is feeding her foal.

 Just as you would if feeding Prime Original, the amount of Lami Low-Cal can always be increased by 100g per day on top of the usual recommended feeding rate for the last 3 months of gestation, but if the mare is overweight this often isn’t necessary.